-Also known as physical address, is the unique identifier of each host and is associated with the NIC (Network Interface Card).
+Also known as physical address, the MAC Address is the unique identifier of each host and is associated with its NIC (Network Interface Card).

 Type “ipconfig/all” in the command prompt and press ‘Enter’, this gives us the MAC address.

-Port can be referred as a logical channel through which data can be sent/received to an application.
-Any host may have multiple applications running, and each of this application is identified using the port number on which they are running.
+A port can be referred to as a logical channel through which data can be sent/received to an application.
+Any host may have multiple applications running, and each of these applications is identified using the port number on which they are running.

-Port number is a 16-bit integer, hence we have 216 ports available which are categorized as shown below:
+A port number is a 16-bit integer, hence, we have 216 ports available which are categorized as shown below: